yijunx/remote-vscode-devcontainer/readme.md

 ### Make sure you can ssh, take gcp vm as an example

-* make sure a vm is running, say in gcp
+* make sure a vm is running, say in gcp. and make sure your firewall rule allow tcp/22.
 * lets generate the ssh keypare

     ```